 The Trust must pay pension contributions throughout the period of Ordinary Maternity/Adoption Leave whether or not the employee actually receives any pay.
-The employer contributions will be based on what the employee would have been earning had she been working normally.
-The employee's contributions are based on the pay she actually receives.
-If she receives no pay during this period, for example because she does not qualify for Statutory Maternity/Adoption Pay, she will not have to pay any contributions.
+The employer contributions will be based on what the employee would have been earning had they been working normally.
+The employee's contributions are based on the pay they actually receive.
+If they receive no pay during this period, for example because they do not qualify for Statutory Maternity/Adoption Pay, they will not have to pay any contributions.

 The Trust will also continue to pay pension contributions whilst the employee is receiving pay during Additional Maternity, Adoption / Paternity Leave period.
-No contributions will be payable by either the employee or the Academy in any period of Additional Maternity, Adoption / Paternity Leave in which the employee receives no pay.
+No contributions will be payable by either the employee or the Trust in any period of Additional Maternity, Adoption / Paternity Leave in which the employee receives no pay.
 When the employee returns to work she/he should be given the choice of paying the contributions relating to any period of unpaid maternity/adoption leave.
 This must be done within 30 days of returning to work.